zakky20/dotfiles/README.md

 1. **Install Gentoo Or Other Distro**: If you haven't already installed a distro, follow the documentation from the distro's wiki for detailed instructions.

+> Note: Remember to install, using your distribution’s package manager, all packages available in this repository.

 2. **Clone the Repository**:

-> Note: Don't forget to install all the packages that are available here in the repo with the proper package manager your distro provides.

 	```bash
     git clone https://github.com/zakky20/dotfiles.git